mike-weiner/list-github-repositories/README.md

 ### Shortcode Attributes
 This shortcode comes with a number of different shortcode modifiers to give you greater control over what is displayed and how it is displayed.
 All of the possible shortcode modifiers are listed and described below.
 * `num` - A string that contains only an integer value to specify how many repositories you would like to display in the table.
-The default value will use the Github API default value of `30` when the parameter is left blank or when it is not included at all. ***Note: The Github API currently has a maximum of 100 repositories per page, so even if you enter a number of 100 only the first 100 repositories will be displayed.***
+The default value of `30` is used when the parameter is left blank or when it is not included at all.
+This follows the default value set by the Github API. ***Note: The Github API currently has a maximum of 100 repositories per page, so even if you enter a number of 100 only the first 100 repositories will be displayed.***
 * `order` - A string that allows you to choose in what order the repositories are displayed.
 The possible choices are `asc` and `desc`.
-The default value will use the Github API default value of `asc` when sorting by `full_name` (default) and `desc` when sorting by anything else.
+The default value of `asc` is used when the `sort` parameter is `full_name` (see details on the `sort` parameter below for these scenarios) and `desc` is used for all other scenarios.
+This follows the default value set by the Github API.
 * `sort` - A string allowing you to specify in what way the repositories being displayed are sorted.
 Options include `created`, `updated`, `pushed`, and `full_name`.
-The default value will use the Github API default value of `full_name` when the parameter is left blank or when it is not included at all.
+The default value of `full_name` is used when the parameter is left blank or when it is not included at all.
+This follows the default value set by the Github API.
 * `user` - A string that takes in the Github username of the user that you would like to display repositories for.
 The default value of `mike-weiner` is used when the parameter is left blank or when it is not included at all.

 You can find more about the Github API and its parameters here: https://developer.github.com/v3/repos/#list-repositories-for-a-user